Maintaining your Teams Connector deployment

 The redeployment process is summarized below:

-1. Check that you have the latest relevant version of the Teams Connector software, and your variable initialization and redeploy scripts.
+1. Check that you have the latest relevant version of the Teams Connector software, your variable initialization and redeploy scripts, your Teams Connector TLS certificate, and your CVI App ID, CVI App PFX certificate and CVI App certificate password.

 Before running your scripts we recommend that you check the Azure status (https://status.azure.com) for your region.
 Any ongoing issues in your region with the Azure services used by the Teams Connector could cause the script to fail.